 Using digital versions of invoices in a document management system helps move the approvals process along and gives the AP department real-time visibility as to where an invoice is in the approvals process.

 Invoice Approval Email Workflows

-Designated approvers for any invoice can approve via the document management system, without the AP department needing to do extra legwork.
+Designated approvers for any invoice can approve the information without the AP department needing to do extra legwork.
 Document management systems are smart enough to know which approvers are needed for individual invoices based on several customizable factors, including the purchaser’s name, department and invoice amount.

 Approvers receive an email containing a link to view the invoice, click to approve/deny the purchase and then the invoice either moves up to the next level of approver or is routed to your AP department for final review.
 Data can then be uploaded into your accounting system to limit the need to enter financial data multiple times.

-One major benefit to automating your AP process is the email reminders you can set up.
+One major benefit to automating your AP process is the email reminder option.
 If any approver takes too long to respond to an approval request, your document management system will remind them the system is awaiting action.
 If they do not act in the pre-determined time, this approval is then escalated to a second-level approver (in most cases, it is the approver's manager).
 This again takes tasks off your AP team’s plate.
 (This functionality can also appeal to Human Resources departments.)

 For organizations with a PO process in place, the invoice would still go into your document management system.
 Assuming the invoice information matches the PO, the invoice would be validated by the AP team (see section on Three-Way Match Made Easy with AP Automation, below).